Campus Safety Links

 Some of the most promising opportunities for research in the College of Engineering carry with them significant risks.
-The College of Engineering places the highest priority on its responsibility to mitigate these risks and to protect the health and safety of lab personnel, research participants, the university community, the general public, and the environment.
+The College of Engineering believes it is our responsibility to mitigate these risks and to protect the health and safety of lab personnel, research participants, the university community, the general public, and the environment.

 The UW-Madison College of Engineering is dedicated to improving research safety, occupational health, and emergency preparedness for our faculty, staff and students.
 Our mission is to be a University leader in fostering a robust safety culture.